jojanper/ng2-app/README.md

 ```
 npm build
 ```
-The application uses lazy loading for [2 sub-views](https://github.com/jojanper/angular-app/blob/master/src/app/pages/pages.routing.ts) at the moment.
-Demo and authentication related views are bundled into separate chunks that are eagerly loaded at start up.
+The application uses lazy loading for [multiple sub-views](https://github.com/jojanper/angular-app/blob/master/src/app/pages/pages.routing.ts) at the moment. some of the application views are bundled into separate chunks that are eagerly loaded at start up.

 ### Backend support
 Current version runs with webpack-dev-server and client requires only static assets.
 Backend upgrade is needed if HTTP requests are made from client.